Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Related Work

 \section{Related Work}

-We review the literature, relating our work to attempts at automating relevance judgments from early to modern information retrieval, with a particular focus on recent approaches, and how they differ from ours.
+We review the literature, relating our work to attempts at automating relevance judgments, with a particular focus on recent approaches, and how they differ from ours.

 \paragraph{Ranking as Relevance Classification} The notion of treating document ranking as a classification problem has been established early in information retrieval with the binary independence model~\cite{robertson:1976}.
-Despite the fact that this paradigm to ranking was, for a long time, less effective than other approaches, the idea of exploiting relevance judgments to tune relevance classifiers has also been proposed a long time ago, using logistic regression~\cite{gey:1994} and investigating active learning as a means to minimize the number of human judgments~\cite{lewis:1994}.
+Despite the fact that this paradigm to ranking was, for a long time, less effective than other approaches, the idea of exploiting relevance judgments to tune relevance classifiers has also been proposed a long time ago, using logistic regression~\cite{gey:1994}, investigating active learning as a means to minimize the number of human judgments~\cite{lewis:1994}, and more recently, using modern re-ranking models~\cite{meng2026rerankers}.
 Unlike our approach, this notion of ranking attempts to train a {\em generic} relevance classifier for ranking instead of judging, which requires a lot of judgments, since the notion of relevance may differ wildly between topics and between human assessors.
 Later learning to rank approaches succeeded only once large query logs have been identified as source of implicit relevance feedback~\cite{joachims:2002}.

-Topic-specific relevance classifiers for ranking have been studied at the TREC Filtering tracks~1994 to~2002~\cite{robertson:2002}, where participants trained many different kinds of classifiers to filter (classify) documents by their relevance with respect to various different settings, ranging from decision tress to SVMs to small neural networks.
-And since at TREC, one assessor typically is assigned one topic for judgment, this implicitly means that all these classifiers also approximated the notion of relevance of that specific assessor, just like we propose in this paper.
+Topic-specific relevance classifiers for ranking have been studied at the TREC Filtering tracks~1994 to~2002~\cite{robertson:2002}, where participants trained many different kinds of classifiers to filter (classify) documents by their relevance with respect to various different settings.
+Since each TREC topic is typically assigned to a single assessor, this implicitly means that all these classifiers also approximated the notion of relevance of that specific assessor, just like we propose in this paper.

-\paragraph{Active Learning of Relevance Judgments} Automating the collection of relevance judgments has been a long-standing problem in information retrieval~\cite{soboroff2001ranking}.
-It has been investigated to prioritize documents for judgment and to determine when to stop the assessment~\cite{soboroff2021overview}, to enable in eDiscovery through technology-assisted review~\cite{cormack:2014}, at the TREC Total Recall tracks~2015 and~2016~\cite{grossman:2016}, and to train classifiers to judge documents outside domain-specific tasks~\citep{zhang2022survey}.
-However, using active learning typically requires many rounds of human feedback to learn to reliably identify relevant documents, and our goal is not to reduce the number of judgments needed below what is already being done at TREC today.